nvisnjic/nvisnjic.github.com/_posts/2015-01-09-setup-archlinux.md

 ---
 title: "Setting it up, Arch Linux style"
-description: "Going from a Ruby-less Linux distro to one that can generate your static websites in a couple of seconds, serve it locally and regenerate it while you write up new posts.
-Can it make tea?
+description: "Going from a Ruby-less Linux distro to one that can generate your static website in a couple of seconds, serve it locally and regenerate it, while you write up new posts.
+Can it make tea as well?
 Let's find out."
 layout: post
 tags: Jekyll, GitHub
 category: website